… …

 You can find many freeze-dried options at grocery stores, including freeze-dried strawberries, freeze-dried blueberries, and freeze-dried bananas.
 Enjoy them along or use them in various dishes.
 This preserving method is growing in popularity.
 Other popular foods using this preservation method include freeze-dried yogurt and freeze-dried eggs, perfect for adding a crispy crunch to your favorite recipes.

-How to Use Freeze-Dried Fruit
+Best Ways to Use Freeze Dried Fruit

 This is incredibly versatile to use in recipes.